15 Plants That Repel Flies

 Its delicate purple flowers make it a great addition to any garden, while its natural repellent properties make it a must-have for those looking to keep their home fly-free.

-To make the most of lavender’s fly-repelling abilities, try drying the flowers and hanging them in your home.
+To maximize lavender’s fly-repelling abilities, try drying and hanging the flowers in your home.

 Not only will this give your home a lovely scent, but it will also help to keep pesky flies away.

-So, if you’re looking for natural and effective plants that repel flies out of your home, be sure to add lavender to your list of must-have plants.
+So, if you’re looking for natural and effective plants that repel flies out of your home, add lavender to your must-have plants.

 With its beautiful appearance and powerful fly-repelling properties, lavender is a win-win for any home or garden.